Andy3432344/SafeResults/README.md

 }
 ```

-### However, having to check and cast the result every time can be combersome...<br>
+### However, having to check and cast the result every time can be cumbersome...<br>

 ## Using `OptionResult<T>` and the `option` method